opencloud-eu/opencloud-compose/README.md

 If you already have a reverse proxy (Nginx, Caddy, etc.), use either method:

+> **DNS Requirements**: When using an external proxy, you need to configure your external proxy to handle DNS and SSL termination.
+Ensure your DNS entries point to your external proxy server, and configure your proxy to forward requests to the exposed OpenCloud ports.

 Using `-f` flags:
 ```bash
 docker compose -f docker-compose.yml -f weboffice/collabora.yml -f external-proxy/opencloud.yml -f external-proxy/collabora.yml up -d